New-Creta/Rex/_docs/src/documentation/rex_pipeline.md

 The intermediate directory for everything related to rex is the `.rex` folder sitting in the root of the project.
 This acts similar to `.git`, `.vs` and `.vscode` which are intermediate folders of other programs.
 This is done so that it's very easy to start the project from scratch, just delete the `.rex` folder and you're developing again as if it was the very first time.

+If at any point you think there's something wrong with your setup, run the validation script by running `py _rex.py validate` or `validate.bat` to check your local setup

 ## Setup